 Breast Cancer Prevention & Screening

-Our Approach to TreatmentHouston Methodist Breast Care Centers offer breast care education, support programs, self-care and cancer prevention screenings and treatment.
 All women are at risk for breast cancer, which increases with age.
 Annual screenings are key to early breast cancer detection.
-See our infographic on "What Every Woman Should Know About Breast Health and Early Screenings."

 Regularly checking your breasts allows you to become familiar with how they normally look and feel.
-You will be more likely to notice any changes, including:
+You will be more likely to notice symptoms of breast cancer, including:

 - Lumps, hard knots or thickening inside the breast or underarm